risanaka/pipeline_upgrade_spike/README.md

-We will be using the following data format in the global config file to keep the upgrade info:
+We will be using the following data format in the global config file to keep the upgrade information:

 {
   "preview": {